 - 1. The identification of land for expansion purposes - 2.
-The identification of areas for densification
+The identification of areas for densification and/or infill

 Based on the various technical analysis and principles reported upon in this report, a number of expansion areas have been identified for the municipal area with the following size and developable characteristics as detailed herewith.